Picture

 CV

-I am an Economist Graduate Programme Participant at the ECB.
-My research is in macroeconomics and monetary economics, with a focus on firm dynamics.
+I am an economist at the San Francisco Fed research department.
+My research is in macroeconomics and monetary economics, with a focus on firms.

 I received my Ph.D. in Economics from the University of Mannheim in 2022.
 I also hold a Bachelor in Economics (B.Sc.) from the University of Tübingen and a Master in Economics (M.Phil.) from the University of Oxford.